saylordotorg/course_cs403/Unit11.md

+---
+layout: default
+title: "CS403: Introduction to Modern Database Systems"
+course_description: "A study of database architecture and the components used in implementation.
+Topics include using the Structured Query Language, file structures and access methods, database modeling, design, and user interface,components of database management systems, and information storage and retrieval."
+next: ../../../
+previous: ../Unit10
+---
 **Unit 11: Final Exam** <span id="11"></span>
 -   **Final Exam: The Saylor Foundation's CS403 Final Exam**
     Link: The Saylor Foundation's [CS403 Final